joelbeedle/salsa/README.md

 There is a Docker container available.
 It opens a noVNC web app on `localhost` with `swarm-sim` pre-installed.

 ### Using the Docker container
+This docker container **only** contains what is in the repository.
+If you want to extend the program, you need to clone the repository and build the docker container / the code.
 - **Run the docker image:**
 ```bash
 docker run --shm-size=256m -it -p 5901:5901 -e VNC_PASSWD=123456 ghcr.io/joelbeedle/swarm-sim:latest